TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 Assumptions of linear regression models
 ========================================================
-Analyzing the *residuals* of the model provides a method to exlopore the validity of the model assumptions.
+Analyzing the *residuals* of the model provides a method to explore the validity of the model assumptions.
 A lot of interesting assumptions are included in the expression

 $$\boldsymbol{\epsilon} \sim N(0, \sigma^2)$$